demon2202/Introduction-to-Github/README.md

 - Click Commit changes or Propose changes.

-# Congratulations you just created a new file in your repository!
-You have also created a new branch and made a commit!
+## Congratulations you just created a new file in your repository!
+You have also created a new branch and made a commit!Now lets learn abot gits and wikis

 ## What are gists
 Now that we have a good understanding of repositories, we can review gists.
 Similarly to repositories, gists are a simplified way to share code snippets with others.